Dimmer (band): "Dimmer and special guests", King's Arms, February 2018

 The imminent closure of Auckland venue the King's Arms in 2018 led to a one-off Dimmer performance by Carter, Sullivan, Williams and Duncan – the same four who played 2012's "final" shows.
 It was one of the King's Arms' last performances.
 At the same gig, on 9 February 2018, Carter also reunited with Straitjacket Fits bandmates John Collie and Mark Petersen to play songs from that band's catalogue.
 Bass (originally played by David Wood) was shared by Williams and Duncan.
 This was billed as "special guests" rather than a Straitjacket Fits performance.

 Dimmer and Straitjacket Fits, November–December 2018

 The same band line-ups from February's one-off show played five more dates in Auckland, Wellington, Christchurch and Dunedin near the end of the year.
 Unlike February's show, this tour saw the name Straitjacket Fits used.

-I Believe You Are A Star 20th/21st anniversary tour, 2022
+I Believe You Are a Star 20th/21st anniversary tour, 2022

-The 20th anniversary of I Believe You Are A Star fell in 2021.
-A planned tour that year was cancelled due to the covid pandemic and was rescheduled for September-October 2022 with shows in Wellington, Christchurch, Auckland and Dunedin.
+The 20th anniversary of I Believe You Are a Star fell in 2021.
+A planned tour was cancelled due to the COVID pandemic and was rescheduled for September–October 2022 with shows in Wellington, Christchurch, Auckland and Dunedin.